• Home

 Who is Our Lady of Prompt Succor?

-On January 7th, 1815, the evening before the Battle of New Orleans, an all-night vigil of prayer was begun in the Chartres convent Chapel.
+On January 7th, 1815, the evening before the Battle of New Orleans, an all-night vigil of prayer was begun in the Chartres convent chapel.
 The statue was placed above the tabernacle of the main altar by order of Mother Superior Francoise Victoria Olivier de Vezin.
-The vigil included the Ursuline nuns and townspeople, and was led by the Apostolic Administrator of of Louisiana and the Two Floridas, Haitian-born Sulpician priest Monsignor Louis-Guillaume-Valentin DuBourg, .
+The vigil included the Ursuline nuns and townspeople and was led by the Apostolic Administrator of Louisiana and the Two Floridas, Haitian-born Sulpician priest Monsignor Louis-Guillaume-Valentin DuBourg.

 The next morning, Sunday, January 8th, as the battle commenced, Msgr.
 DuBourg began the Holy Sacrifice of Mass.
 At the moment of Holy Communion, a courier ran in and announced the Americans were victorious, that they had defeated the British, who greatly outnumbered them.
 This secured the independence of the nation.
 Her title continues to be invoked for quick assistance in difficulties, be they societal or personal.